-The purpose of this paper is to propose a different way to view the performance evaluation problem with the hope of addressing these issues while offering a more generalized vision of the overall problem.
-In particular, we can view classifier evaluation as a problem of analyzing high-dimensional data, recognizing that the performance measures currently used by the data mining community are but one class of projections that could be applied to these data.
+The purpose of this paper is to propose a different way to view the performance evaluation problem with the hope of addressing these issues while offering a more generalized vision of the evaluation problem.
+In particular, we can view classifier evaluation as a problem of analyzing highdimensional data, recognizing that the performance measures currently used by the data mining community are but one class of projections that could be applied to these data.
 If we think of our current measures as specialized projection methods, we can then generalize the procedure by considering the fact that any projection method (standard or not) could be applied to our highly dimensional performance data, along with any distance measure (once again, standard or not).
 Such an approach could open up the field of classifier evaluation by allowing us to both organize and classify the existing measures within this new framework and, more importantly, to experiment with a variety of new approaches in a more systematic way.
 A particular benefit of this framework is the fact that projection approaches are typically intended for visualization, which is useful in that it permits both a quick assessment of the results by a human-being and the compounding of more information into the representation than in the case where a single or a pair of values are issued.
-This, by the way, is in line with more recent evaluation methods such as ROC Analysis [1] and cost-curves [2] which also suggest a move towards visual approaches.
+This, by the way, is in line with more recent evaluation methods such as ROC Analysis (Fawcett 2003) and cost-curves (Drummond & Holte 2006) which also suggest a move towards visual approaches.

 The research presented in this paper demonstrates the kind of classifier performance evaluation strategies that can be derived from the consideration of this generalized framework.
-This paper focuses on three particular advantages brought on by this framework:

-- An approach for aggregating the results of a classifier on several domains; - An approach for dealing with multiclass domains; - An approach for the quick generation of easily interpretable multiple views of classifier performance
+This paper focuses on three particular advantages brought on by our new vision: its solution to the aggregation of results on different domains; its approach to dealing with multiclass domains; and the fact that it permits the quick and easily interpretable generation of multiple views of classifier performance.
 Please note that this paper restricts itself to a small number of options with respect to the projection approaches, distance functions and result data representation that could be used, with the understanding that future work will explore these possibilities further.
 It is also important to note that although we focus on the evaluation of supervised classification algorithms, here, our approach is universal and could be applied to any performance evaluation problem domain.